lmflolo/portfolio-project-1/README.md

 ### Accessibility ###

 - All pages have been tested with Lighthouse in Chrome DevTools and have a high accessibility score.
-- The poor SEO score on the form feedback page is because the "here" link does not have descriptive text.

 <details>
   <summary>Lighthouse Screenshots</summary>